 The words ‘portable’ and ‘audiophile’ don’t usually go well together considering the contrast that they have with each other.
-Audiophile is more of home listening with a dedicated setup while portable is listening on the go with little regard for an actual setup (usually just music player and headphones).
-Nonetheless, we do feel that there are headphones out there that can achieve the middle ground and thus can be considered as portable audiophile headphones.
+Audiophile is more for home listening with a dedicated setup while portable is listening on the go with a single source and no amplification.
+Nonetheless, we do feel there are headphones out there that can achieve the middle ground, if not more, and thus can be considered as portable audiophile headphones.

-The only requirement that we have when making this list is that the headphone must sound good without a need for external amplification.
+The only requirement that we have when building this list is that the headphone must sound good without a need for external amplification.
 This means the basis here is the typical portable music player -> headphone set up.
-And of course since we’re talking about being ‘portable’, open headphones are already disqualified.
-In no particular order whatsoever, here are the top portable yet audiophile headphones of Headphone.ph.
+And of course, since we’re talking about being ‘portable’, open headphones are already disqualified.
+In no particular order whatsoever, here are the top portable audiophile headphones.

 Sennheiser HD-25 1-II / Amperior

-The past and present version of this headphone is extremely suited for portable use.
+The past and present versions of these headphones are extremely suited for portable use.
 They sound forward, aggressive and tight even without amplification (in fact you can really use it just by itself).
 What compliments the sound even better is that it has exceptional passive noise isolation and is not bulky compared to other headphones in this list.

 V-Moda M80 / M100

 Unlike the Sennheisers above, the M80’s and M100’s aren’t really that identical.
 The former is a supra-aural headphone while the latter is a full-size headphone.
 The sound signature is quite different too.
-The M80’s are more balanced although a bit mid centric while the M100’s are a bit bassy yet is still refined-sounding.
-Do take note that when the word ‘bassy’ or whatever is used here, its not really comparing it to bass bloated headphones that are not good sounding.
-It simply just means there’s elevated bass though other parts of the spectrum are clean.
+The M80’s are more balanced although a bit mid-centric while the M100’s are a bit bassy yet are still refined-sounding.

-M50 is the most recommended headphone for entry level audiophiles and for a good reason.
-It has a good oomph in the low and high frequencies without drowning out the mids too much.
-It also does isolate you a bit and like the headphones above, its pretty durable.
-Audio Technica ATH-M50 on Amazon
+M50 used to be the most recommended headphone for entry-level audiophiles and for a good reason.
+The M50x is very identical to the old version and also has a good oomph in the low and high frequencies without drowning out the mids too much.
+It also does isolate you from outside noise, and as the earlier headphones mentioned, it’s pretty durable.
+Audio Technica ATH-M50x on Amazon

 Sennheiser Momentum does a lot of things really well.
-It’s one of the most balanced headphone in this category yet is very clean sounding.
-It also checks any other checkboxes for a portable headphone.
-It isolates well, its very light in the head, very comfortable to wear, and it can easily be driven by a portable player.
+It’s one of the most balanced headphones in this category yet is very clean sounding.
+It also checks any other checkboxes for portable headphones.
+It isolates well, it’s quite light in the head, very comfortable to wear, and it can easily be driven by a portable player.

-Think of this headphone as a small version of the T5p (ehem T50p) with a shelved down treble and a better bass extension.
-Just like its counterpart, the HD-25/Amperior, its also light in the head, isolates fairly well and is small enough to be carried using a carry pouch.
+Think of this headphone as a small version of the T5p, with a shelved down treble and a more linear bass extension.
+Just like its counterpart, the HD-25/Amperior, it’s also light in the head, isolates fairly well, and is small enough to be carried using a carry pouch.
 Beyerdynamic DT1350 on Amazon.

 So that’s our list.
-Take note that the term ‘portable audiophile headphones’ can be as enigmatic as it sounds since it easily overlaps many things.
+Take note that the term ‘portable audiophile headphones’ can be enigmatic since it easily overlaps many things.
 For instance, a lot of other bigger headphones could be called portable headphones (it’s subjective) while some semi-open headphones could have also made this list since they could isolate some noise.
-In short, each of us have our own requirements on what we can perceive as portable.
+In short, each of us has our own requirements on what we can perceive as portable.